 Genesis 23:1-24:51, Matthew 8:1-17, Psalms 9:13-20, Proverbs 3:1-6

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There’s a link that’s on the homepage.
-And I thank you, thank you for your partnership.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you like the mail, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com as well.
+There is a link that just kind of hangs out and lives on the homepage.
+And I thank you with all my heart for your partnership.
+If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request comment 877-942-4253 is the number to dial or you can press the Hotline button in the app, the…well…its at the top.
 You can’t miss it, the little Hotline button and start sharing your story.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.